jankampherbeek/EnigmaSuite/Enigma/documentation/Developers documentation Enigma Research - kopie.md

 ### Icons

-All icons in Enigma are from the icon set by Google, used for Material Dsign.
+All icons in Enigma are from the icon set by Google, used for Material Design.

 You can download the originals at https://fonts.google.com/icons